timf34/field-of-vision-app-2022/README.md

 select one of these COM ports for a serial connection, try multiple in case the first doesn't work.
 You should now be good to go once you connect to your laptop through the app:)

+**Note that you need to have a Putty serial terminal open already before you can connect!**

 # fov_app